 - 5 tablespoons multicolored sprinkles jimmies (optional)

 - Preheat oven to 375 degrees F (190 degrees C).
-Lightly grease baking sheets.
+Line insulated baking sheet with parchment paper.

 - Sift together flour, baking powder and salt.

-- Shape into 1 inch balls.
-Push your thumb through center of each ball and shape dough into a ring.
-Dip top of each ring in decorating candies.
+- Shape into 1 inch balls (about 1 tablespoon each).
+Push a skewer or the end of a wooden spoon all the way through center of each ball and shape dough into a ring.
+Make sure the whole is big enough as these cookies double in size and the hole will close up while baking.
+Dip top of each ring in sprinkles.
 Place cookies onto the prepare baking sheets.

-- Bake at 375 degrees F (190 degrees C) for 10 to 12 minutes or until golden brown.
+- Bake at 375 degrees F (190 degrees C) for 10 to 12 minutes or until light golden brown.
+DON'T OVER BAKE.
+8 minutes was perfect for mine.
 Remove from the baking sheets and let cool on racks.